Wander Franco Player Props: Rays vs. Padres

-Wander Franco, with a slugging percentage of .385 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the San Diego Padres, with Yu Darvish on the hill, June 16 at 9:40 PM ET.
+Wander Franco -- with an on-base percentage of .262 in his past 10 games, 96 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the San Diego Padres, with Blake Snell on the hill, on June 17 at 7:15 PM ET.

-He racked up three hits (going 3-for-5 with a double) in his most recent appearance against the Athletics.
+He had a one-hit showing in his previous game (1-for-5) against the Padres.

 Wander Franco Game Info & Props vs. the Padres